The 3-Day Weekend Guide to MankatoVisit Mankato

 If you’re traveling without kids, a fun afternoon activity is visiting one of the several wineries and breweries in Mankato.
-There are five venues to choose from in the Mankato region, including the Chankaska Creek Ranch and Winery in Kasota, where guests can try out signature varieties along with appetizing food options like gourmet pizzas, antipasto and cheese boards that pair perfectly with wines.
+There are six venues to choose from in the Mankato region, including the Chankaska Creek Ranch and Winery in Kasota, where guests can try out signature varieties along with appetizing food options like gourmet pizzas, antipasto and cheese boards that pair perfectly with wines.
 The winery is situated along a river with a bridge that overlooks acres-wide vineyards, making it ideal for a romantic getaway.
 Morgan Creek Winery is another fantastic venue where you can sample wine and enjoy wood-fired pizzas.
 A live band often plays on the weekends in the tasting room.
 And for a wine-tasting experience that’s a little out of the ordinary, consider visiting Indian Island Winery in Janesville where adults can “camp out” by gathering around a bonfire while sipping delicious wines.
 It’s located on historic Native American grounds and is reputed to still have some spirits in the area.
 Javens Family Vineyard & Winery, Mankato’s newest family owned and operated winery, offers amazing wine, a welcoming environment and friendly staff, including Charlie the greeter dog.
 Enjoy the beautiful scenery from the patio with a glass of one of their signature red or white table wines.
 Beer lovers, you can plan your visit to include trips to Mankato Brewery in North Mankato or August Schell Brewing Company or The Starkeller in New Ulm for brewery tours and beer sampling.

 Mankato Weekend Guide: Day 3